HCRLabRepo/HapticGamesTouchX/README.md

 ## How to run this project
 1. Open solution

-    Go to `\HapticGamesTouchX-Windows\app\tiltboard-win\tiltboard-win` to find the `tiltboard-win.sln`, open this file in Visual Studio 2022.
+    Go to `\HapticGamesTouchX-Windows\app\tiltboard-win\tiltboard-win` to find the `tiltboard-win.sln`, and open this file in Visual Studio 2022.

 3. Remember to run the ``setup. bat`` **within** Visual Studio 2022, before you build the project.

     Go to ``Tools -> Command-Line`` to find the developer console, either one is okay to use.
 This .bat only needs to be run once.
+Run *setup.bat* in this console.

 5. Build the project: